Rwanda

 MY THOUGHTS

-Gorilla Trek Experience
+Gorilla Trekking Experience

 Overview:

+Gorilla Trekking requires a permit, which can be applied for directly on the government website.
 Many tourists arrange their trek experience with a private guide/tour through a platform like TripAdvisor, and those are helpful in securing your permit and transportation for the trek.
 However, a Volcanoes National Park guide is provided to you at the time of the trek and is included in the price of your permit.
-You will save money by arranging for the permit and transportation yourself and enjoy the same experience you otherwise would have, just without the middle man
+You will save money by arranging for the permit and transportation yourself and enjoy the same experience you otherwise would have, just without the middle-man.

 What To Expect: